Brazil levies initial fines of $66 million against mine for burst dams

 “Vale and BHP were completely careless in terms of prevention,” said Sandra Cureau, an assistant prosecutor general in Brasilia, Brazil’s capital.
 “There has been a total lack of concern with the victims.”

-Contaminated waste from so-called tailing ponds, mineral waste that was stored in reservoirs contained by the dams, was flowing through two states, interrupting the water supply of hundreds of thousands of people and raising questions about the potential impact of the waste on residents’ health, agriculture and the ecology of the region.
+Contaminated waste from so-called tailing ponds, mineral waste stored in reservoirs contained by the dams, was flowing through two states, cutting water supply to hundreds of thousands of people and raising concerns about the potential impact of the waste on residents’ health, farms and the region’s ecology.

+While Samarco maintained the tailings contained no toxins, dead fish have appeared in the River Doce.

+“Samarco is working with relevant authorities to manage river water quality and ensure availability of potable water,” BHP said in a statement on Friday.

-The mine employs about 1800 people, 13 of whom are among the believed victims, and is responsible for about 10 percent of Brazil’s iron ore exports.
+The mine employs about 1800 people, 13 of whom are among the believed victims, and makes up about 10 percent of Brazil’s iron ore exports.

 The federal government has authorized an additional 9 million reais ($2.36 million) to the mines ministry for an audit of dams in the so-called iron quadrangle, the heavily mined region in Minas Gerais where the Samarco mine operates.

-Additional reporting by Leonardo Goy and Anthony Boadle in Brasilia; Writing by Paulo Prada; Editing by Bernadette Baum, Alan Crosby and David Gregorio
+Additional reporting by Leonardo Goy and Anthony Boadle in Brasilia, and Sonali Paul in Melbourne; Writing by Paulo Prada; Editing by Bernadette Baum, Alan Crosby and David Gregorio